 2. Complete and sign a "CORI Request Form."
-This form authorizes the Department to request a copy of your criminal record from the Criminal History Systems Board (CHSB).
+This form authorizes the Department to request a copy of your criminal record from the Department of Criminal Justice Information Services (DCJIS).
 You may obtain a form by requesting one from the Department.

 Q: Where do I send the completed application?

 Ticket Resellers Division

 One Ashburton Place Room 1301

 Q: May I fax my application to be a ticket reseller to the Department?

 A: No. The Department requires original documents unless specifically provided otherwise.

 Q: May I drop off applications or other paperwork in person?

 A: Yes.
 However, materials that are submitted in person are not processed the same day.
 They are not processed any faster than materials submitted by mail.
 Therefore, you are advised to submit applications and other paperwork by mail.

 Q: When will I hear back from the Department regarding my license?